-Also, appeal to your teen’s natural sense of rebellion.
+Appeal to your teen’s natural sense of rebellion.
 “Talk to teens about how the vaping industry is manipulating them,” Folkenroth says—for example, by making JUUL pods in flavors that appeal to young consumers, such as mango, crème, and fruit.
-(Under pressure from the Food and Drug Administration, JUUL recently agreed to eliminate some flavors from retail stores, but they are still available online.)
+(Under pressure from the Food and Drug Administration, JUUL recently agreed to eliminate some flavors from retail stores.
+However, they are still available online.)

 You might say, for example: “The company is trying to make JUULing cool so you’ll get hooked and buy more JUUL pods.
 But shouldn’t you be the master of your own body and health?
 You’re the one who makes the decision about what goes in.”